Tsaengso/interex-services/content/pages/careers.md

       type: TitleBlock
     subtitle: >-
       There are no open roles available at this time.
-If you'd like us to retain your information for future roles, please send us an email at recruitment@interexcompanies.com
+If you'd like us to retain your information for future roles, please send us an email with your resume at recruitment@interexcompanies.com
     items: []
     actions:
       - label: Apply now